Best Online Computer Science Programs in New Hampshire (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online computer science degree in New Hampshire offers a flexible path to a high-demand career.
-New Hampshire salaries are approximately 6.7% higher than the national average for computer science roles.
+New Hampshire offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, New Hampshire students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online computer science programs and are ranked based on affordability, graduation rates, and student outcomes in New Hampshire.